This NYC Hospital Has A Physician Suicide Problem It Doesn't Want You To Know About

-Why Do Female Physicians Keep Dying By Suicide At This US Hospital?
+Why Do Female Physicians Keep Dying By Suicide At Mount Sinai St. Luke's Hospital?

 In the span of two years, three women — two physicians and one medical student — died by suicide while at Mount Sinai St. Luke’s Hospital.